Spacetime approach to force-free magnetospheres: Stationary, axisymmetric magnetospheres

 As mentioned above, the form \eqref{EPsymm} of the Euler potentials of a stationary, axisymmetric solution is valid only when $F\cdot \partial_\vphi\neq 0$.
 The case $F\cdot \partial_\vphi = 0$ corresponds to a purely toroidal magnetic field, and may be useful in situations where the poloidal field is small \citeeg{contopoulos1995}.
 When $F\cdot \partial_\vphi = 0$ one may choose the form \eqref{EPsymmAppendixEx}, \beq \phi_1 = \chi(r,\theta), \quad \phi_2 = \chi_2(r,\theta) + t. \eeq We may then write $F$ as \beq F = \frac{I}{2\pi (-g^T)^{1/2}} \epsilon_P + d\chi \wedge dt, \eeq where $I$ satisfies $*(d\chi \wedge d\chi_2)=(I/2\pi) dt \wedge d\vphi$, the analog of \eqref{Idef}.
 It is evident that $\chi$ is an electric potential for the (purely poloidal) electric field, while $I$ is again equal to the electric current through a toroidal loop (Sec.~\ref{sec:I}).
 As in the generic case, the first force-free equation implies $I=I(\chi)$ (see discussion above Eq.~\eqref{Iinv}).
 To derive the associated stream equation we may follow the same steps of equations \eqref{enchilada}, finding \beq \nabla_a ( |dt|^2 \nabla^a \chi ) - \frac{I I'}{4\pi^2 g^T} = 0, \eeq where $'$ is a $\chi$ derivative.
 Note that \eqref{EPsymm2} and \eqref{streameqn2} can be obtained from the generic versions \eqref{EPsymm} and \eqref{streameqn} (respectively) by the replacements $\psi \rightarrow \chi$, $\vphi \rightarrow t$, and $\Omega_F \rightarrow 0$.
 However, since $\psi$ determines the poloidal magnetic field (which vanishes in the special case), it is more physical to obtain them from the limit $\psi \rightarrow 0$ and $\Omega_F \rightarrow \infty$ with the product $\Omega_F \psi \rightarrow -\chi$ finite.

 An example of this limit is provided by the Michel monopole solution $-qd(\cos\theta)\w (d\vphi - \O_F du)$.
 In the limit $q\rightarrow 0$, $\O_F\rightarrow\infty$, with $q\O_F$ held fixed.
-The vacuum monopole term (which provides the poloidal magnetic field) vanishes, leaving just the stationary, axisymmetric outgoing Poynting flux solution \eqref{Fout}, $F=q\O_F d(\cos\theta)\w du$, which satisfies the stream equation \eqref{streameqn2} rather than the generic stationary axisymmetric stream equation. \TJ{Should we say perhaps this is why it wasn't previously known?
-But perhaps it was?
-Interesting that Menon and Dermer only found it in Kerr, not flat or Schwarzschild, because in Kerr on account of the twisting there is a poloidal magnetic field...
-Should we say this?}\SG{Probably too hard to say} Euler potentials for this solution in the above notation are specified by $\chi = q\O_F \cos\theta$ and $\chi_2 = -r$.}
+The vacuum monopole term (which provides the poloidal magnetic field) vanishes, leaving just the stationary, axisymmetric outgoing Poynting flux solution \eqref{Fout}, $F=q\O_F d(\cos\theta)\w du$, which satisfies the stream equation \eqref{streameqn2} rather than the generic stationary axisymmetric stream equation.
+Euler potentials for this solution in the above notation are specified by $\chi = q\O_F \cos\theta$ and $\chi_2 = -r$.}

 Another interesting example arises in the Menon-Dermer solution, i.e.\ the stationary axisymmetric case of the Poynting flux solution \eqref{FoutKerr1} in Kerr spacetime \eqref{FoutKerr2}, $A(\theta)d\theta\w (du - a\sin^2\theta\, d\bar{\vphi})$.
 That solution falls in the generic class on account of the $d\bar{\vphi}$ term, but since that term vanishes along the axis, the axis limit lands on this special case.
 The angular velocity of the field lines in this solution is $\O_F = 1/(a\sin^2\theta)$, whose limit indeed diverges as the axis is approached.